 \subsection{Lifecycle of a Record}

-Figure~\ref{fig:lifecycle-record} show the lifecycle of a record that enters \sys.
-The user first inserts a key-value pair to the store, by creating a new record at the \textit{tail} of the hot log.
-Initially, our record is created in the mutable region (in-memory), and any subsequent updates are applied in-place.
-As other records are appended to the log, our record eventually moves into the read-only region.
-If a user issues an update for this key, we then perform an RCU to copy the updated record to the tail of the hot log (i.e., mutable region).
-When our record is in-memory (read-only or mutable region), the read-cache is not used as read requests can be directly served from the hot log.
+Figure~\ref{fig:lifecycle-record} depicts the lifecycle of a record in \sys.
+The user first inserts a record into the store, by creating a new record in the hot log \textit{tail}.
+Initially, the record is created in the mutable region (in-memory), and any subsequent updates are performed in-place.
+As other records are appended to the log, our record eventually moves to the read-only region.
+If a user issues an update for this key, we perform an RCU to append the updated record to the hot log tail.
+As long as our record is in-memory (read-only or mutable hot-log region), read-cache is not used.

-When a record that resides in the read-only region has not been updated for a while, it is inevitably flushed to disk (i.e., stable region), as the in-memory regions of the hot log are populated with newer records.
-Similarly to before, a user update will result in RCU in the mutable region.
-On the other hand, a user read request leads to the record being copied to the in-memory read-cache, after being read from the disk.
-This enables future user reads to be handled directly from the read-cache, avoiding any additional disk I/O operations As long as the user continues to issue reads for our record, it remains in the read-cache (i.e., write-cold, read-hot record).
-Yet, if no reads occur for some time, our record is eventually evicted from the read-cache.
-At this point, any subsequent read request results in extra I/O to fetch the record from the disk again.
+When our record has not been updated for a while, it is eventually flushed to disk (i.e., stable region), as the in-memory regions are populated with newer records.
+Here, a user update will result in RCU to the hot-log mutable region, while a user read will copy the record to the in-memory read-cache (after being fetched from disk).
+This allows future user reads to be served directly from read-cache, avoiding any extra I/O operations.
+As long as the user issues reads for our record, it remains inside the read cache (i.e., write-cold, read-hot record).
+Yet, if no reads occur for some time, our read-cached record is ultimately evicted.

-Assuming no further updates, our record eventually finds its way to the back (i.e., \texttt{BEGIN}) of the hot log.
-As more records are being inserted, the hot log grows larger in size, which inevitably necessitates moving the most write-cold records from the hot cold to the cold log.
-This is achieved through a background "hot log-to-cold log" compaction process, or more simply, \textit{hot-cold compaction} (indicated by the green arrow in Figure~\ref{fig:architecture}).
+Assuming no further updates, our record ultimately ends up in the back (i.e., \texttt{BEGIN}) of the hot log.
+As other records are being appended, the hot log grows larger, which necessitates moving the write-cold records from the hot-cold to the cold-log.
+This is achieved through a background \textit{hot-cold compaction} process (green arrow in Figure~\ref{fig:architecture}).
 During this process, \textit{live} records from the beginning of the hot log (i.e., compacted region) are copied to the \textit{tail} of the cold log.
-Once all live records have been successfully identified and copied, the hot log is subsequently truncated, invalidating all records in the compacted region.
-Note that during hot-cold compaction, the tail of the hot log remains intact, and is able to fully accommodate other incoming user requests.
+Once all live records have been copied, the hot log is truncated, invalidating all records in the compacted region.
+Note that during hot-cold compaction, the hot log tail remains intact, and is able to fully accommodate other incoming user requests.